Caroline Fiat: Member of the National Assembly

-Fiat was elected as a Member of the National Assembly in Meurthe-et-Moselle's 6th constituency during the 2017 French legislative election, receiving 61.36% of the vote in the second round against Cédric Marsolle of the National Front (FN), who had come first in the first round.
+Fiat was elected as a deputy in the National Assembly in the 6th constituency of Meurthe-et-Moselle in the 2017 legislative election, receiving 61.36% of the vote in the second round against Cédric Marsolle of the National Front (FN), who had come first in the first round.
 On 27 June 2017, Fiat ran for the presidency of the National Assembly, supported by LFI and the PCF.
 She won 30 votes, finishing in last place behind Laurence Dumont with 32 votes, Laure de La Raudière with 34 votes, Jean-Charles Taugourdeau with 94 votes and the François de Rugy, who won with 353 votes.

 In September 2017, Fiat was sued by one of her former parliamentary assistants, who contested their firing from Fiat's staff and demanded a resumption of his job contract.

 Fiat served alongside Monique Iborra of La République En Marche!
 (LREM) as the co-rapporteur of a fact-finding mission on EHPADs, which published its conclusions in March 2018.
 The report recommended a doubling of the number of caregivers and an investment of 8 billion more euros in EHPADs over four years.
 On 1 February 2018, she spoke in favour of a bill on the right to euthanasia and assisted suicide which was ultimately suspended in the National Assembly.
 Fiat also introduced a bill aiming to ban excess medical fees aiming to improve access to healthcare in 2019.

 In addition to being a full member of the La France Insoumise group in the National Assembly, Fiat is part of the Republican and Socialist Left (GRS), which was founded in 2019 by Emmanuel Maurel and Marie-Noëlle Lienemann after splitting from the Socialist Party (PS).